rarebreed/rarebreed.github.io/_posts/2017-07-07-frp-nutshell.md

 This style of error handling comes more from the pure FP lineage (ie, haskell and its derivatives) but these concepts can be applied to pretty much any language.
-Some languages or libraries are more particular about FP style error handling than others (for example RxJS and cyclejs use a very monadic style of error handling, but clojure seems to eschew FP style error handling with its lack of null-handling and imperative style try/catch macros).
+Some languages or libraries are more particular about FP style error handling than others (for example [RxJS][-rxjs] and cyclejs use a very monadic style of error handling, but clojure seems to eschew FP style error handling with its lack of null-handling and imperative style try/catch macros).

 Let's look at two of the most common errors that you will have to deal with: null values and runtime exceptions (usually caused by some kind of IO).